 The preparation of financial statements requires management to make judgements and estimates relating to the carrying amounts of certain assets and liabilities.
 Actual results may differ from the estimates made.
 Estimates and assumptions are reviewed on an ongoing basis.
 The key estimates and assumptions as have a significant risk of causing a material adjustment to the carrying amounts of certain assets and liabilities within the next accounting year are:

-Exploration and evaluation expenditure
+(i) Exploration and evaluation expenditure

-The ass (i) (ii) we ass state the experience of the control of the The Group's accounting policy for exploration and evaluation expenditure results in expenditure being capitalised for an area of interest where it is considered likely to be recoverable by future exploitation or sale or where the activities have not reached a stage which permits a reasonable assessment of the existence of reserves.
+The Group's accounting policy for exploration and evaluation expenditure results in expenditure being capitalised for an area of interest where it is considered likely to be recoverable by future exploitation or sale or where the activities have not reached a stage which permits a reasonable assessment of the existence of reserves.
 This policy requires management to make certain assumptions as to future events and circumstances, in particular whether an economically viable extraction operation can be established.
 Any such estimates and assumptions may change as new information becomes available.
 If, after having capitalised the expenditure under the policy, a judgement is made that recovery of the expenditure is unlikely, the relevant capitalised amount will be written off to profit and loss.
 Refer to note 12 for details of the judgement applied in the current year in relation to exploration and evaluation expenditure.